PollitoScripts/PollitosAvalonRoadsMap/README.md

   },
 ```
 > Mas agobiao que Doraemon en Aduanas. [name=Pollito420 ak:pollitruskis]
-> Thanks to ikarus0331 for help in the css

 ## Appendix and FAQ

 **Find this document incomplete?** Leave a comment!

+## Thanks to
+> Thanks to ikarus0331 for help in the css